 Over 340 Australian native animals call tree hollows home.
 Presented by Abbie Mitchell, the author of A Hollow is a Home, this workshop provides an understanding of how an ecosystem works as students explore the roles, adaptations & needs of an eclectic group of mammals, birds, reptiles & frogs, united in their dependence on a tree hollow.

-Watch presenter Abbie Mitchell discuss her book A Hollow is a Home on CBA Curious Creatures, Wild Minds at Taronga by clicking here.
+Watch presenter Abbie Mitchell discuss her book A Hollow is a Home on CBA Curious Creatures, Wild Minds at Taronga by clicking here (30mins).
 Abbie’s Children’s Book Council Shortlisted book, A Hollow is a Home is an excellent supporting resource for pre and post learning to this workshop.
 If you wish to purchase a copy for your school please click here.

-- Observe a fascinating display of items including hollows, and animal evidence (scats, tracks and traces) that stimulates curiosity and reinforces essential environmental themes
+- Students will view a fascinating display of items including hollows, and animal evidence (scats, tracks and traces) that stimulates curiosity and reinforces essential environmental themes

 - They will get hands-on building a nest box for specific hollow-dependent species to be taken back to school with you (one per class)

 - Students also explore the Royal Botanic Garden looking for tree hollows and other evidence of animal habitat